jama5262/jiffy/doc/README.md

 jiff1.diff(jiffy2, "year"); // 1
 jiff1.diff(jiffy2, "year", true); // 1.75
 ```
-**_Note: Months and years are added in respect to how many days there are in a months and if is a year is a leap year.
-See below**_
+**_Note: Months and years are added in respect to how many days there are in a months and if is a year is a leap year._**

 #### Unix Timestamp (Milliseconds)
 To get timestamp in milliseconds see below